AXuanCreator/Crowd-Density-Estimation/README.md

 # Deep Neural Network Based Crowd Density Estimation

 This project aims to estimate crowd density using only deep neural networks, without relying on any other detection methods.
-In the planning of this project, the refactoring of the code of the existing thesis method will be prioritized first, and then a new network architecture will be attempted to be used for density estimation
+In the planning of this project, the refactoring of the code of the existing thesis method will be prioritized first, and then a new network architecture will be attempted to be used for density estimation.

 </br>